tensorflow/ngraph-bridge/README.md

         TensorFlow version:  <1.14.0>
         nGraph bridge version: <version number>
-        nGraph version used for this build: b'Version nuymber' TensorFlow version used for this build: <v1.14.0-...>
+        nGraph version used for this build: b'Version number' TensorFlow version used for this build: <v1.14.0-...>
         CXX11_ABI flag used for this build: 0 nGraph bridge built with Grappler: False